Riders Guide

 • Riding close together [within 2-3 feet of the rider in front and besides].
 It makes the group easier to pass, is more social and helps tired riders keep up.

-• Ride directly behind the rider in front and you’ll ensure everyone stays in a safe position.
+• Ride directly behind the rider in front .

 • Avoid riding in the gutter, it is full of hazards for you and the the group.